meteor/galaxy-docs/content/security.md

 Access is routinely evaluated to ensure those rights are retained only when necessary by job function.
 Galaxy maintains a policy and operational checklist for removing access for employees that are no longer associated with its operations.

-<h3 id="secure-erasure">Secure erasure on Account termination</h3>

-Terminated account data is securely erased from production systems at the time of account, database, or deployment removal.
-Backup data for terminated accounts remains in archive for a short period to allow for recovery from accidental deletion.

-Immediate purging of backup data is available upon request.